Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Conclusion

-In this study, motivated by empirical evidence of over-dispersion in arrivals following Taylor's law, we develop a novel DSPP model where the intensity is a generalized CIR process.
-This generalized CIR process incorporates a dispersion scaling parameter $\alpha$, enabling the model to accurately capture features governed by Taylor's law.
-As a natural extension of the Poisson arrival model, our approach is both parsimonious and analytically tractable, as demonstrated in our theoretical analysis.
+Motivated by empirical evidence that arrivals are over-dispersed and follow Taylor's law, we develop a novel DSPP model.
+The arrival intensity is a generalized CIR process with a dispersion scaling parameter $\alpha$ that captures Taylor's law.
+The model extends the Poisson arrival model while remaining parsimonious and analytically tractable, as shown by our theoretical results.

-Through this DSPP model, we identify a trichotomy in arrival over-dispersion and its impact on staffing.
-The three scenarios are differentiated by the relative contributions to overall stochastic variability from either the intensity process or the conditional Poisson distribution, given the intensity.
-In the intensity-dominated scenario (the typical case where $\alpha\in(0,1)$), the system's stochastic variability primarily stems from the intensity process, making it the crucial factor in determining service operations to achieve desired service quality.
+Using this DSPP model, we identify a trichotomy in arrival over-dispersion and its impact on staffing.
+The three scenarios differ in how total stochastic variability is split between two sources: randomness in the intensity process and conditional Poisson distribution given the intensity.
+In the intensity-dominated scenario (the typical case where $\alpha\in(0,1)$), most variability comes from the intensity process, making it the key driver of staffing decisions needed to meet a target service level.

-Building on the DSPP model, we derive alpha safety rules for staffing large-scale service systems to meet target delay probability requirements.
-These rules' distinguishing feature lies in their safety staffing levels, which grow at a rate of $\lambda^{(\alpha+1)/2}$ as the mean arrival rate $\lambda$ increases.
+Building on the model, we derive alpha safety rules for staffing large-scale service systems to meet target delay probability requirements.
+The main feature is the safety staffing term, which grows at a rate of $\lambda^{(\alpha+1)/2}$ as the mean arrival rate $\lambda$ increases.
 As $\alpha$ ranges from 0 to 1, the alpha safety rules bridge the gap between the square-root safety rule (dominant in queueing literature and practice) and the linear safety rule designed for delay-free service.